TheLampshady/all_voice/Readme.md

 *#TODO* Add Alexa yes support to handle context of the question being answered

 ## Creating a Skill
-Developers can create there skill by extending the AllVoice and adding their Intents as fucntions.
+Developers can create there skill by extending the AllVoice and adding their Intents as functions.
 ```python
 from all_voice.models import AllVoice